Who is Eric Lafforgue?

-He started his photographing career in 2006, and instantly newspapers and magazines from across the world, such as National Geography, began to use his images for illustrations of Papua New Guinea and Ethiopian tribes.
+He started his photography career in 2006, and soon, newspapers and magazines from across the world, such as National Geographic, began to use his images for illustrations of Papua New Guinea and Ethiopian tribes.

 Six trips to North Korea

-One of his most famous pieces of work is the series of photographs about the condition of North Korea.
+One of his most famous works is a series of photographs about the condition of North Korea.
 The government doesn’t allow it to be shown to the outside world.
-He visited North Korea six times in the space of four years between 2008 and 2012.
+He visited North Korea six times in four years between 2008 and 2012.

 He managed to take a variety of pictures of the country.
 Of course, some of these images were not allowed to leave the country, but Lafforgue managed to sneak them out in a USB flash drive.
 Some of these included photos that Lafforgue was forbidden to take or was told to delete by the minders.

 The images that are not allowed to be taken include those of malnutrition individuals – old or young, as this is a sign of poverty.
-Also, taking pictures that depict hardships such as people riding bikes for hours to and from work every day is not allowed.
+Also, taking pictures that depict hardships, such as people riding bikes for hours to and from work every day, is not allowed.
 Eric was also told to delete one photo he took as the power went out.
 He was told that when there is a blackout, it is due to the American embargo on North Korea.
+Lafforgue said:

-The North Korea regime controls everything that goes out of the country, Lafforgue said.
+The North Korea regime controls everything that goes out of the country.
 Even me, when they let me take a picture of kids smiling, it is because it sits good for the country.
-I take those pictures because there is a real part of the people that are happy and I want to document that … North Koreans are brainwashed, but they live like everybody in the world.
+I take those pictures because there is a real part of the people that are happy, and I want to document that … North Koreans are brainwashed, but they live like everybody in the world.

-The government of North Korea austerely controls its image, whether domestically or internationally, and that is why Eric Lafforgue’s photos pulled back the curtain and allow the world to see North Korea as it really is.
+The government of North Korea austerely controls its image, whether domestically or internationally.
+That is why Eric Lafforgue’s photos pulled back the curtain and allow the world to see North Korea as it really is.

 Lifetime ban for taking the wrong photos

-The government of North Korea didn’t like being shown unfavorably and demanded Lafforgue to take down the images, but in vain.
+North Korea’s government didn’t like being shown unfavorably and demanded Lafforgue to take down the images, but in vain.